Elsie Paroubek: Investigation

 On April 17, Police Capt.
 Mahoney received an anonymous phone tip that a child answering Elsie's description had been seen accompanying a man to a Western Springs, Illinois, hotel.
 Again, detectives dispatched to the hotel found nothing.
-Sycamore, Illinois, police Chief Ogden accompanied Frank Paroubek to investigate "gypsy" wagons at Cherry Valley, Illinois, but found no child even remotely resembling Elsie.
+Sycamore, Illinois, police Chief Ogden accompanied Frank Paroubek to investigate wagons associated with Romani camps at Cherry Valley, Illinois, but found no child even remotely resembling Elsie.
 Meanwhile, Hinman Street police fielded reporters' questions about a $500 (nearly $16,114 in 2022) ransom note received by Karolina.
 They "denied official knowledge of the communication, but admitted it might be true."
 (Note: The Oklahoma City Daily Oklahoman for April 21 reported the ransom note item as fact.)

 On April 20, neighbors saw Frank Jr., age 6, lugging a pick and shovel out into South Troy Street and start digging.
 Upon inquiry, Frank said there had been a lot of construction on the street the day Elsie disappeared, and he had heard his parents discussing the possibility that she had fallen into a hole.
-As she struggled to climb out, she might have been buried under falling sand and gravel.
+And if she struggled to climb out, she might have been buried under falling sand and gravel.
 Workers still fixing the street said that it was possible, but they would have noticed immediately.
-Meanwhile, people in the West End and a woman in Kings, Illinois, reported sightings of light-skinned girls traveling with gypsies.
+Meanwhile, people in the West End and a woman in Kings, Illinois, reported sightings of light-skinned girls traveling with Romani groups.

-Lillian Wulff, who advised police on how to proceed in case Elsie Paroubek had been stolen by "gypsies".
+Lillian Wulff, who advised police on how to proceed in case Elsie Paroubek had been abducted by Romani people.
 Chicago Daily News negatives collection, DN-0003451.
 Courtesy of Chicago History Museum.

 In the second week after Elsie's disappearance, Lillian Wulff, age 11, came forward to offer assistance.
 Wulff herself had been the subject of a similar manhunt four years earlier.
-She had reportedly been stolen by "gypsies" and held for six days, working as a beggar, until discovered walking behind a "gypsy" wagon by a farmer outside Momence, Illinois.
+She was reportedly abducted by Romani people and held for six days, working as a beggar, until discovered walking behind a Romani wagon by a farmer outside Momence, Illinois.
 (Note: Researching the disappearance of Catherine Winters, author Charlene Perry came to believe that Lillian's abductors were not Romany after all.
 The abductors, William and Irene Jones, were indigents who could not find work due to William's extensive criminal record.
 His wife, Irene, claimed he had stolen children to work as beggars before.
-Lillian, however, seemed to believe the Joneses to be "gypsies," probably as it was reported that way in the press.)
+Lillian, however, appears to have believed that the Joneses were Romani, likely because they had been described that way in the press.)
 She provided details of her experience of her abductors' typical behavior, and volunteered to lead a "rescue party".
 (Note: "I believe I could help a lot...
 O, I could lead the police there.
 I know every tree on that road.
 I remember it all.
 I dream about it lots of times.")
-William Jones, Lillian's kidnapper, suggested asking Elijah George, who, he said, was King of the Gypsies, about Elsie.
+William Jones, Lillian's kidnapper, suggested asking Elijah George, whom he described as the "King of the Gypsies," about Elsie.